Supplements for Athletes

 EPA and DHA

 These two omega-3 fatty acids, found in cold-water fatty fish and fish oil are well recognized for their ability to modulate inflammation throughout the body, including the muscles, helping speed recovery and slowing muscle breakdown.
-Researchers found that 3 grams of fish oil daily (supplying a total of 1.3 grams of EPA and DHA combined) resulted in decreased markers of oxidative stress in exercising muscles and reduced pain associated with muscle damage.3 EPA and DHA intake have been shown to support a healthy metabolism and the development of lean muscle mass as well as improve the muscles’ ability to burn fat for fuel.4 To learn more about the many additional benefits of EPA and DHA, check out the article EPA & DHA: The Fats of Life.
+Researchers found that 3 grams of fish oil daily (supplying a total of 1.3 grams of EPA and DHA combined) decreased oxidative stress markers in exercising muscles and reduced pain associated with muscle damage.3 EPA and DHA intake have been shown to support a healthy metabolism, the development of lean muscle mass, and improve the muscles’ ability to burn fat for fuel.4 To learn more about the many additional benefits of EPA and DHA, check out the article EPA & DHA: The Fats of Life.

 Glutamine